wp-plugins/active-directory-integration/readme.txt

 * Bulk Import - import and update users from Active Directory, for example by cron job.
 * Support for multiple account suffixes.
 * Using LDAP_OPT_NETWORK_TIMEOUT (default 5 seconds) to fall back to local authorization when your Active Directory Server is unreachable.
-* **NEW** Bulk SyncBack to manually write all "Additional User Attributes" back to Active Directory.
+* Bulk SyncBack to manually write all "Additional User Attributes" back to Active Directory.
+* **NEW** Disable user accounts in WordPress if they are disabled in Active Directory.
+* **NEW** Option to disable fallback to local (WordPress) authentication.

-The latest version 1.1 is sponsored by [VARA](http://vara.nl).
+The latest major release 1.1 was sponsored by [VARA](http://vara.nl).
 Many thanks to Bas Ruijters.

 *Active Directory Integration* is based upon Jonathan Marc Bearak's [Active Directory Authentication](http://wordpress.org/extend/plugins/active-directory-authentication/) and Scott Barnett's [adLDAP](http://adldap.sourceforge.net/), a very useful PHP class.

 = Requirements =

-* WordPress since 2.8 (or higher)
+* WordPress since 3.0
 * PHP 5
 * LDAP support
 * OpenSSL Support for TLS (recommended)

 = Known Issues =
-* XMLRPC will only work with WordPress 2.8 and above.
-* There are some issues with MultiSite.
+There are some issues with MultiSite.
 This is tracked [here](http://bt.ecw.de/view.php?id=4) and [here](http://bt.ecw.de/view.php?id=11).

 == Frequently Asked Questions ==